 6 eggs, separated

-non-stick spray + parchment// butter + 2 tablespoons cocoa
+non-stick spray + parchment OR butter + 2 tablespoons cocoa

-1. Preheat oven to 350°F (175°C) and prepare your 8 inch spring-form pan by coating well with non-stick spay and lining the bottom with a round of parchment.
-Or, if you want to go old-school French – smear liberally with butter then add 2 tablespoons of cocoa, tap distribute and coat well and discard any residual cocoa.
+Preheat oven to 350°F (175°C) and prepare an 8-inch spring-form pan by coating well with non-stick spay and lining the bottom with a round of parchment.
+(Or, if you want to go old-school French – smear liberally with butter then add 2 tablespoons of cocoa, tap distribute and coat well and discard any residual cocoa.)

 Chop chocolate and butter into smallish pieces, add both butter and chocolate along with the espresso into a large sized heatproof bowl set over a pot of simmering water and melt both, stir until smooth and liquid.
-Remove from heat, add vanilla and mix then reserve until needed.
+Remove from heat, add vanilla, and mix then reserve until needed.

-5. Now let’s mix the batter; add warm chocolate to egg mixture, one third at a time, folding with a spatula as you go.
+Now let’s mix the batter; add warm chocolate to egg mixture, one third at a time, folding with a spatula as you go.
 Once combined, fold in egg whites in the same manner being careful not to over mix.
-Fold gently, just until you can see no more white streaks then pour the batter into your prepared pan and bake at 350°F (175°C) until center is just set, about 30 – 35 minutes.
+Fold gently, until you can see no more white streaks – then immediately pour the batter into your prepared pan and bake at 350°F (175°C) until centre is just set, about 30 – 35 minutes.

-Gypsy Note: If you’re topping with cocoa nibs, sprinkle them to the top of the cake before going in the oven.
-If using chopped chocolate (above) remove the naked cake at the 25 minute mark, sprinkle with chocolate bits and return to the oven to finish.
+If using chopped chocolate (as above) remove the cake at the 25 minute mark, sprinkle with chocolate bits and return to the oven to finish.

 Prep Time:20 minutes

 Cook Time:40 Minutes